 Global Witness met representatives of many of the main comptoirs in Goma and Bukavu in July and August 2008, as well as the presidents of the FEC in North and South Kivu and the chairman of the association of comptoirs in North Kivu.
-Global Witness asked them what measures they were taking to ensure that they were not purchasing minerals from armed groups or military units and that their trade was not fuelling the conflict.
-Representatives of several comptoirs claimed that they could not know exactly where the minerals came from, as it was not possible to distinguish minerals from different sites, and that minerals from different locations were often mixed together before reaching them.186
+Global Witness asked them what measures they were taking to ensure that they

 These claims do not stand up to scrutiny when confronted with the reality on the ground.
 The individuals running the main comptoirs are, for the most part, Congolese businessmen from the region with many years' experience in trading in minerals.
 They have extensive networks of contacts in the mining areas of both provinces and use local agents to visit mining sites and trading centres on their behalf; some of them reportedly even visit these sites themselves.
-A humanitarian source from Walikale told Global Witness: "The comptoirs are seen everywhere around the mines".187 A local buyer in Uvira claimed that all the main comptoirs based in Bukavu know exactly where their supplies originate from: they usually ask the négociants for information about the origin of the minerals as the quality varies from mine to mine.188 Thus statements by Mudekereza Namegabe that "comptoirs find it difficult to know what's happening in the mines and who's exploiting what"189 or by Alexis Makabuza that négociants could deceive comptoirs about the origin of minerals190 seem implausible.
+A humanitarian source from Walikale told Global Witness: "The comptoirs are seen everywhere around the mines".
+187 A local buyer in Uvira claimed that all the main comptoirs based in Bukavu know exactly where their supplies originate from: they usually ask the négociants for information about the origin of the minerals as the quality varies from mine to mine.
+188 Thus statements by Mudekereza Namegabe that "comptoirs find it difficult to know what's happening in the mines and who's exploiting what" 189 or by Alexis Makabuza that négociants could deceive comptoirs about the origin of minerals 190 seem implausible.